TAdekunleF/helpdesk-ticket-analytics/README.md

 ![Tool](https://img.shields.io/badge/built_with-PowerBI-blue)
 ![Data](https://img.shields.io/badge/data-synthetic-orange)

 This project simulates a real-world IT Support environment, where a helpdesk team handles, tracks, and resolves service tickets across multiple departments.
-It demonstrates how Power BI can be used to monitor ticket trends, technician performance, and issue resolution efficiency—empowering IT teams to improve service delivery.
+It demonstrates how Power BI can be used to monitor ticket trends, technician performance, and issue resolution efficiency,empowering IT teams to improve service delivery.

 ---